Samsung Galaxy Tab S7

-The Samsung Galaxy Tab S7, Galaxy Tab S7+ (Galaxy Tab S7 Plus) and Galaxy Tab S7 FE (Also known as Galaxy Tab S7 Lite, Galaxy Tab S7 Fan Edition) are Android-based tablets designed, developed, and marketed by Samsung Electronics.
-The Tab S7 and Tab S7+ were announced on August 5, 2020 during Samsung's virtual Unpacked event, while the Tab S7 Fan Edition was announced later on May 25, 2021.
+The Samsung Galaxy Tab S7 series is Android-based tablets developed and marketed by Samsung Electronics.
+The Galaxy Tab S7 and Tab S7+ were announced on August 5, 2020, during Samsung's Galaxy Unpacked event in conjunction with the Galaxy Note20 series, Galaxy Z Fold2, Galaxy Watch3 and Galaxy Buds Live, while the Galaxy Tab S7 Fan Edition was announced later on May 25, 2021.

+The Galaxy Tab S7 and S7+ were the first devices to be released on August 21, 2020, in conjunction with the Galaxy Note20 series while the Fan Edition was released subsequently on June 18, 2021.

 Design

 The Galaxy Tab S7 and Tab S7+ maintain a similar design from its predecessor.
 However, the screen sizes were enlarged, with the 11-inch model replacing the 10.5 inch, and a new 12.4-inch model was introduced.
-The tablets also come in four new colors, Mystic Black, Mystic Silver, Mystic Bronze and Mystic Navy.
+The tablets also come in four colors, Mystic Black, Mystic Silver, Mystic Bronze and Mystic Navy.